Gillian Galbraith

-Gillian Galbraith is an Advocate-turned-author, a Scottish crime writer, whose protagonist, DS Alice Rice, is based in Edinburgh.
+Gillian Galbraith is a Scottish advocate-turned-author, a Scottish crime-fiction writer, whose protagonist, DS Alice Rice, is based in Edinburgh.

 Biography

 Gillian was born and brought up near Haddington, East Lothian.

-She practiced until 1999 as an advocate specialising in medical negligence cases.
+Galbraith practiced until 1999 as an advocate specialising in medical-negligence cases.
 She was the legal correspondent for The Scottish Farmer and has written on legal matters for The Times.

-She lives in Kinrosshire with her husband Robert and daughter Daisy Galbraith (born 26 August 1999).
+She lives in Kinross-shire with her husband, Robert, and daughter, Daisy Galbraith (born 26 August 1999).